Revolyssup/arp/design-process/6-iteration.md

 - More efficient route matching
 - Plugins for most common use cases like - traffic split, auth, redirects, circuit breaking etc.
 - Support for docker as service discoverer.
+- Refactor LRU cache cleanup to be more efficient.